Assistant Professor of History and Judaic Studies

 About

 My research centers on the social and legal history of the Iberian world between the 13th and 16th centuries.
-I am particularly interested in how non-elites used courts, judicial procedures, and legal records to navigate social conflicts and power relations within their communities.
-My current book project, titled "Royal Justice and the People: Petitions, State Power, and Legal Culture in the Crown of Castile, c.1385-1516", examines the Castilian system of petition and response to revisit questions of state formation, access to justice for non-elites, and the ways Jews and Muslims egnaged with the judicial system.
-Apart from this monograph, I have been studying a variety of other topics pertaining to the legal and political culture of the Castilian monarchy, including violence against Jews and Jewish converts in the fifteenth century, the prosecution of adultery, or the legal ritual known as the "requerimiento".
+I am particularly interested in how non-elites used courts, judicial procedures, and documents to navigate social conflicts and power relations within their communities.
+My current book project, titled "Popular Justice in Late Medieval Iberia: Petitioners, State Power, and Legal Culture in the Crown of Castile," examines the Castilian system of petition and response to revisit questions of state formation, access to justice for non-elites, and the ways religiious and ethnic minorities egnaged with the judicial system.
+Apart from this monograph, I have been studying a variety of other topics pertaining to the history Jews and Jewish converts in late medieval Iberia.

 Publications: